containers-stack/willy/README.md

 **Willy** is a web service that can be used to manage Docker.
 The application allows you to manage all your orchestrator resources (containers, images, volumes, networks and more) through a GUI.

-Willy consists of a single container that can run on any cluster.
-It can be deployed as a Linux container or a Windows native container.
+Willy consists of a single container that can run on OS.

 **Important** Willy build and design for development environment.